proofofgeek/docker-postfix/README.md

 ### A postfix MTA to relay emails from your Docker containers or host apps to a real SMTP server for delivery - https://github.com/proofofgeek/docker-postfix
 - This works for me (and it might work for you)
-  - Tried to make this super simple and generic for most standard use cases
+  - Tried to make this simple and generic for most standard use cases
-  - Host, containers and apps can relay mail through it (see setup below)
+  - Your other containers and apps can relay mail through it (see setup below)
-  - Probably won't work with company and/or non-standard email setups

 1. `git clone https://github.com/proofofgeek/docker-postfix && cd docker-postfix`

-2. edit .env to set your specific config
+2. Edit .env to set your specific config

-3. review (and edit if needed) all other files, e.g. network settings
+3. Review (and edit) all other files
+  - e.g. if you've created a new network you will need to update:
+      - `mynetworks = 127.0.0.0/8 172.17.0.0/16` in Dockerfile
+      - uncomment and change `name: shared` in docker-compose.yml

 4. `docker compose up -d`